cea-hpc/modules/doc/source/design/variants.rst

     - therefore no entry in ``ModuleVariant`` array is made for the shortcut name

+- as special variant ``version`` will not be implemented on Modules 4.8, an error is raised if a variant is named ``version``

+    - to ensure no usage of this variant name will be made before its special mechanism availability

 - special variant ``version`` is instanciated as variable ``ModuleVariant(version)`` if declared

     - will be set to value that may be specified with the ``@`` shortcut